Canon M3 vs Olympus E-M1

 Studio photographers will appreciate that the Olympus E-M1 (unlike the M3) features a PC Sync socket, so that professional strobe lights can be controlled by the camera.

-Both the M3 and the E-M1 have been discontinued, but can regularly be found used on eBay.
+Both the M3 and the E-M1 have been discontinued, but can regularly be found used on ebay.
 The E-M1 was replaced by the Olympus E-M1 II, while the M3 was followed by the Canon M6.
-Further information on the two cameras (e.g. user guides, manuals), as well as related accessories, can be found on the official Canon and Olympus websites.
+Further information on the features and operation of the M3 and E-M1 can be found, respectively, in the Canon M3 Manual (free pdf) or the online Olympus E-M1 Manual.

 So what conclusions can be drawn?
 Is the Canon M3 better than the Olympus E-M1 or vice versa?
 A synthesis of the relative strong points of each of the models is listed below.